Usbac/borealis/docs/en/stdlib/file.md

 `write(string filename, string content, number override = 1): number`

 Writes text to a file.
-If the file does not exists, it will be created.
+If the file does not exist, it will be created.

 Returns `true` in case of success, `false` otherwise.